aymaneelfahsi1/UnsupervisedML_GAN_TransUNET_SegmentationCovid/README.md

-# Unsupervised Medical Imaging: 3D GAN and TransUNET for Advanced COVID-19 CT Segmentation"
+# Unsupervised Medical Imaging: 3D GAN and TransUNET for Advanced COVID-19 CT Segmentation

 This repository contains the source code and datasets for our research project on self-supervised segmentation of COVID-19 CT scans using a combination of 3D GAN and TransUNet architectures.
 ## Authors